EdinburghNLP/gourmet-models/README.md

 Time: 2242
 Error: None
 ```
 This is using the English to Hausa model.
 You can use the `-n` and `-p` arguments to change the host and port.
 The source text is hard-coded but easily changed.

+## Licence

+## Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825299.